ginstrom/paladin-novel/chapters/06_whispers-in-stone.md

 "How do you know these ways?"
 Gond asked as they navigated a particularly treacherous slope.

 Sim's smile was gentle.
 "I wasn't always a priest.
-Before Alanyi called me, I was... other things.
+Before Alanyi called me, I was… other things.
 A man learns the hidden paths when his life depends on staying hidden."

 They traveled in single file, Sim leading, Gond bringing up the rear.
 Every hour, he called a halt and climbed to higher ground, scanning their back trail for signs of pursuit.
 The guards would find the waystation eventually, but by then they'd be deep in country where a party with carts couldn't follow.

+During one such halt, Pell joined Gond on a rocky outcrop overlooking the path they’d taken.
+Gond’s eyes narrowed, tracing their passage through the damp earth and fallen leaves.
+"Odd," he muttered, more to himself than to Pell.

+Pell followed his gaze.
+"What's odd?
+See something?"

+Gond shook his head.
+"No, that's just it.
+Our tracks… they're fainter than they should be.
+Especially with the horse.
+Almost as if the rain's washing them away faster than it ought to, or…" He trailed off, unable to articulate the subtle wrongness.
+Sim, who had been resting with Alia and Dax below, carried the small, silver-green leaf Maera had given him tucked securely in his tunic.
+Gond hadn't given it much thought, but Maera had mentioned it might make them harder to follow.

+Pell squinted at the barely discernible trail.
+A grin touched his lips.
+"Well, maybe we all just need to fatten up a bit, eh?
+Leave a proper mark for anyone curious enough to follow."
+He clapped Gond on the shoulder.
+"Less work for you, covering our trail."

+Gond grunted, unconvinced.
+He made a mental note to observe Sim more closely.

 The first sign of trouble came at midday.
 Smoke rose from the direction they'd come—campfires.
 From the direction and distance Gond surmised they were at the waystation.